Raised garden beds are ideal for fall vegetable gardening, especially if you like greens.

 In a small space or large garden, a raised garden bed tends to hold heat better, extending the growing season just a little bit longer.
 And if you want to extend the season even more, try row covers to protect crops from frost.

 Check out these five favorites for fall veggie gardening.

-1. Brussels sprouts.
-Sprouts love cool weather and will be at their sweetest in light frosty weather.
+Sprouts love cool temps and will be at their sweetest in light frosty weather.
 These plants need room to grow.
 Follow the spacing recommendation on the plant label.
 They should be about 18 to 24 inches apart in the raised garden bed.

 Follow for fall’s best gardening lists:

 - 6 of the Best Shrubs to Plant this Fall

 - 5 Ways to Bring Tailgate Style to Your Backyard

 - 7 Herbs for a Garnish Garden